How Much Does a Fire Pit Cost in 2023? | Checkatrade

 How much does a fire pit cost?

-Outdoor living is becoming increasingly popular in the UK, especially with summer temperatures on the rise.
-As a result, features like fire pits have gained popularity, which is why we’ve put together this handy fire pit cost guide to help you plan your budget.
+Outdoor living is becoming increasingly popular in the UK, and with it, so have fire pits.
+If you're thinking of installing a fire pit, we’ve put together this handy fire pit cost guide to help you plan your budget.

 ItemRange - lowRange - highAverage cost